IdentityServer/IdentityServer4/docs/quickstarts/8_entity_framework.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are two types of data that we are moving to the database.
-The first is the configuration data (scopes and clients).
+The first is the configuration data (resources and clients).
 The second is operational data that IdentityServer produces as it's being used.
 These stores are modeled with interfaces, and we provide an EF implementation of these interfaces in the `IdentityServer4.EntityFramework` Nuget package.